node-red/node-red-docker/README.md

 The replacement for native GPIO is [node-red-node-pi-gpiod](https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod).

 Disadvantages of the native GPIO support are:
-- Your Docker container needs to be deployed on the same Docker node/host on which you want to control the gpio's.
+- Your Docker container needs to be deployed on the same Docker node/host on which you want to control the gpio.
 - Gain access to /dev/mem of your Docker node/host
 - privileged=true is not supported for `docker stack` command

 `node-red-node-pi-gpiod` solves all these disadvantages.
-With `node-red-node-pi-gpiod` it is possible to interact with gpio's of multiple Raspberry Pi's from a single Node-RED container.
+With `node-red-node-pi-gpiod` it is possible to interact with gpio of multiple Raspberry Pi's from a single Node-RED container, and for multiple containers to access different gpio on the same Pi.

 ### Quick Migration steps to `node-red-node-pi-gpiod`
-1. Install `node-red-node-pi-gpiod` through the Node-RED pallete
+  1. Install `node-red-node-pi-gpiod` through the Node-RED pallette
-2. Install `PiGPIOd daemon`
+  2. Install and run `PiGPIOd daemon` on the host Pi.
-3. Configure `node-red-node-pi-gpiod` to connect to `PiGPIOd daemon`
+  3. Replace all native gpio nodes with `pi gpiod` nodes.
-4. Replace all native gpio nodes with `node-red-node-pi-gpiod`
+  4. Configure `pi gpiod` nodes to connect to `PiGPIOd daemon`

 For install instruction details please refer to the `node-red-node-pi-gpiod` [README](https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod#node-red-node-pi-gpiod)

 ## Host Directory As Volume (Persistent)
 To save your Node-RED user directory inside the container to a host directory outside the container, you can use the command below.
-But to allow access to this host directory, the node-red user (default uid=1001) inside the container must have the same uid as the owner of the host directory.
+But to allow access to this host directory, the node-red user (default uid=1000) inside the container must have the same uid as the owner of the host directory.
 To override the default uid and gid of the node-red user inside the the container you can use the option `--user="<my_host_uid>:<my_host_gid>"`:

 ```